 What questions are we going to ask?

-What does interdisciplinary thinking and making mean in visual art and how do we practice it?
+What do interdisciplinary thinking and making mean in visual art and design and how do we practice these?

 Who is this class for?

 - all art and design prospective majors, especially those who have an interest in combining various mediums.

 - any student interested in art, design, architecture, DXARTS, HCDE, CHID, communications, biology, engineering, computer science and the humanities will benefit greatly from this course.

 This is an introductory level art course.
 No art experience is required.

 The course is highly participatory, students are expected to attend all class meetings and arrive prepared to work (see more about this in Class Policies below).
 There are 3 main projects, each with many smaller projects, experimentations and occasional collaborations.